HMS Mermaid (1817): Career

 Mermaid was launched at Howrah in 1816 and the Royal Navy purchased her at Port Jackson in 1817.

 Phillip Parker King used her between December 1817 and December 1820 to survey parts of the Australian coast that Matthew Flinders had not already surveyed.

 King circumnavigated the Australian mainland and conducted a survey of the Inner Route through the Great Barrier Reef.

 In 1820 Mermaid grounded at Careening Bay, Kimberley, Western Australia; gotten off, she only reached Sydney with difficulty.
 A survey resulted in her condemnation for survey work and her sale in 1823 to the colonial government.

 In September 1823 Mermaid carried John Oxley as he explored the Queensland coast south of Port Curtis, discovering the Brisbane and Tweed rivers.
 At Moreton Bay he rescued Thomas Pamphlett and John Finnegan, who had been ship-wrecked earlier in the year.
+These events led to the establishment of Brisbane and the Separation of Queensland.

 In September 1825 Mermaid transported Edmund Lockyer to Moreton Bay so he could explore the upper reaches of the Brisbane River.

 In August 1826 John Richardson travelled on Mermaid from Fort Dundas, on Melville Island, to Timor to obtain seeds.

 Around 1829 the ship was rigged as a two-masted schooner.